-Law Offices of Clifton Black, PC has decades of combined experience with a wide variety of legal issues, including many areas of family law, and can help guide you through a frustrating and complicated process.
-Whether you are getting a divorce, in a paternity dispute, engaged in a custody battle, or involved in another family-related legal proceeding, our skilled and attentive legal team can help.
+The Law Offices of Clifton Black, PC, has decades of combined experience handling a wide variety of legal issues, including many areas of family law, and can help guide you through a frustrating and complicated process.
+Whether you are getting a divorce, struggling with a paternity dispute, engaged in a custody battle, or involved in another family-related legal proceeding, our skilled and attentive legal team can help.
 We will work closely with you to serve and protect the best interests of you and your family.